Home Places to See Page

 Broad-bodied Leaf Beetles (Subfamily Chrysomelinae)

 Burdock Beetle or False Potato Beetle (Leptinotarsa juncta).
 I found this beetle munching on a leaf of one of my least favorite weeds (Horse Nettle).
 Durham, 9/27/05.
 Thanks to Eric Eaton for ID.
-Burdock Beetle.
-Same beetle, playing dead.
-Close to looking like a Colorado Potato Beetle, but no cigar: the broad black stripe and the thorax markings set it apart.
-It is not a crop pest.
-Zygogramma suturalis, Durham, 10/31/05.
-Thanks to Rob Westerduijn for ID.
-Swamp Milkweed Leaf Beetle (Labidomera clivicollis), Eno River State Park, Orange County, NC, 10/9/06
+Burdock Beetle (Leptinotarsa juncta), Durham, NC, 6/30/16 Colorado Potato Beetle (Leptinotarsa decemlineata), Flat River Impoundment, Durham County, NC, 6/3/11 Beetle (Leptinotarsa genus) larva, Durham, NC, 5/23/20

 Case-bearers, i.e., Cylindrical Leaf Beetles, Warty Leaf Beetles and Short-horned Leaf Beetles (Subfamily Cryptocephalinae)